New Zealand Māori Council: Natural resources

-The Council took the Crown to the Waitangi Tribunal for not upholding the tino rangatiratanga ("self-determination") of Māori.
-As a result, funds were made available for Māori organizations to enroll Māori ("Māori electoral option"), thereby increasing Māori seats from four to seven.
+The council took the Crown to the Waitangi Tribunal for not upholding the tino rangatiratanga ("self-determination") of Māori.
+As a result, funds were made available for Māori organisations to enroll Māori ("Māori electoral option"), thereby increasing Māori seats from four to seven.

 Broadcasting

-The Council held the Crown accountable to its 1993 promise to establish a Māori Television channel.
+The council held the Crown accountable to its 1993 promise to establish a Māori Television channel.
 The Māori Television Service now broadcasts over two channels.
-In 1992, the Council took the Crown to the Court of Appeal and then to the Privy Council to appeal the transfer of broadcasting assets.
+In 1992, the council took the Crown to the Court of Appeal and then to the Privy Council to appeal the transfer of broadcasting assets.
 As a result, Te Māngai Pāho (the Māori Broadcast Funding Agency) was created to fund Māori-language programming, including 21 Māori radio stations.
 Te Māngai Pāho now spends $55 million per year to support Māori-language programming.

 COVID-19

-In 2021, the Council criticized the government for its handling of the COVID-19 pandemic.
+In 2021, the council criticised the government for its handling of the COVID-19 pandemic.